 Over 30 Years of Sourcing, Evaluating, and Monitoring Private Alternative Investments for Your Portfolio

 Higher inflation rates.
 Economic uncertainty.
 Global instability.
 These are unprecedented times for investors.
 As movement in bond yields and high stock market volatility challenge traditional portfolios, investors are looking to diversify.
 They seek innovative solutions that offer the potential for higher growth, higher yields, stronger absolute returns and less volatility.
 They understand that this comes with the tradeoff of having less liquidity than traditional stocks and bonds.

 Private alternatives, or ‘alts,’ have been a key part of Homrich Berg’s investment philosophy for over 30 years, and we believe they are as relevant today as they have ever been.
 We started investing in private alternatives outside of traditional stocks and bonds back in the early 1990s and have grown to be one of the leading independent fiduciary RIAs focused on these investments.
 Since then, HB has continued to grow in this space with nearly $2 billion assets under management (as of 3/31/2023) invested for clients in private alternatives.

 Our Chief Investment Officer, Stephanie Lang, CFA is the leader of the Atlanta Institutional Investor group, a collection of major institutional investors focused on the private alternative space.
 She manages a dedicated team of analysts who are responsible for sourcing, evaluating, and monitoring private investments.
-This includes Dan Ziznewski, CFA who oversees Homrich Berg’s sourcing, due diligence, and manager selection for private alternative asset classes and is a frequent commentator on the topic.
+She also oversees Homrich Berg’s sourcing, due diligence, and manager selection for private alternative asset classes and is a frequent commentator on the topic.

 You May Be Asking, What Are Private Alts?